johnwroge/johnwroge/README.md

-<h1> About Me </h1>
+<h1> :ringed_planet: About Me </h1>

 :wave: Hi, I'm John!

-  :bulb: Software Engineer passionate in building and enhancing features with new and proven methods.
+  :star2: Software Engineer passionate in building and enhancing features with new and proven methods.

  🌱 Eager to collaborate on inclusive Open Source products for the developer community.

- 💬 Ask me about Zeus ⚡ a new OS Kubernetes Graphical UI built to acquire & display cluster metrics.
+ 💬 Ask me about Zeus ⚡ an open source Kubernetes Graphical UI built to display cluster metrics.

  :envelope_with_arrow: Contact me at wrogejohn@gmail.com